 Step 3 Now, all you need to do is to click the "Convert" button.
 Your Apple Music files will be converted quickly with ID3 tags and metadata kept.

 Step 1 Launch iTunes Audio Converter on Windows and choose to download songs from the "iTunes App".
 Click "+ Add" button, then you will see a pop-up window which will show you all the iTunes folders.
 You can add Apple Music files, audiobooks, and M4P audio as you want.

 Step 2 Click the "Setting" button on the main interface, and then there will be a pop-up window which allows you to set output path and output audio format.
-Output format as MP3, WAV, FLAC, AIFF, or AAC are available to choose while converting Apple Music songs.
+Output format as MP3, WAV, FLAC, AIFF, AAC, or ALAC are available to choose while converting Apple Music songs.
 If you do not change output path, the output Apple Music will save in the default folder.

 Step 3 When finish customization, click the "Convert" button to start converting.
 If you don't want to convert certain music, please click the "X" button to remove this music before converting.
 After conversion, click the "Converted" button in the left side of the interface to find the output audio.